alexansaa/Personal_Portafolio/README.md

 # Personal_Portafolio
-Personal Portafolio Profesional Web Site with responsive layout
+Personal Portfolio Profesional Web Site with responsive layout for different viewport sizes exposing the most important personal projects about myself.
+This project is using full HTML & JavaScript.

 <a name="readme-top"></a>